richardjchadwick/athletics/NotesForChrisAndBill.md

   - Y:  ->  "C:\tfmeets6\CurrentMeet\lynx"
 - I have shared "C:\tfmeets6\"
 - I have pre-installed a copy of the meet file frome June 25th
-- I have set up the meet on AthleticLive as https://live.iatt.ca/meets/54634
+- I have set up the meet on AthleticLive at https://live.iatt.ca/meets/54634

 - Almost everything is done from the PRIMARY computer (SJTC2)
   - The Hytek database is to be located on the PRIMARY computer (SJTC2)
-  - All copies of Hytek that access the meet **MUST** be in multi-user mode.
+  - All copies of Hytek that access the meet **MUST** be run in multi-user mode.
-  - All files related to the current meet are located under "C:\tfmeets6\CurrentMeet" which is alos X:\
+  - All files related to the current meet are located under "C:\tfmeets6\CurrentMeet" which is also X:\
-    - Install the meet file on X:\  ( "C:\tfmeets6\CurrentMeet" )
+    - Install the meet file on X:\2025   ( "C:\tfmeets6\CurrentMeet" )
     - The subdirectory lynx is where lynx.sch, lynx.evt and lynx.ppl will be read and written
     - The "lynx" subdirectory should be Y:\
     - In addition all event files (.evn .i01 .i02 and i03) and lif files are written to Y:|